USSR anti-religious campaign (1928–1941): Activities

 Party members that were found to have religious affiliation were purged.
 Party members that were found to have insufficiently detached themselves from religious affiliations (e.g. if they continued to be friends with the local priest) were expelled and purged.

 In 1929 the Soviet press claimed that an espionage organization serving the Polish intelligence service was uncovered in the Baptist community.
 It was supposedly headed by the Baptist leader Shevchuk and employed a hundred secret agents that were collecting Soviet military secrets.
 These claims were doubtful, however, and the accusation followed a decision by the Baptist church to allow its membership to serve in the armed forces, which thereby deprived Soviet propaganda of its ability to make accusations, as it had earlier, that the Baptists were irresponsible pacifists who parasitically enjoyed the security provided by their fellow citizens who shed their blood in that nation's defense.
 Other accusations of this sort were leveled against the Ukrainian Autocephalous Orthodox Church, students at the Leningrad Theological Institute and a number of top engineers and scientists, who were accused of doing espionage for foreign powers and the Vatican, or subversion; this led to trials, imprisonments and executions of multiple individuals.
 The Ukrainian Autocephalous Orthodox Church was essentially shut down in 1930 through this means, and in the remainder of the decade most of its bishops were killed as well as a number of its followers.
 A number of Protestant and Roman Catholic dignitaries were "exposed" as foreign spies in 1929–1930.
 Charges of espionage were commonly used against religious believers in order to arrest them.

 There were even accusations that clergy were cooperating with Trotskyites and Zinovievites against the state, although Leon Trotsky was an energetic and militantly atheistic communist leader.
 In the same theme, Nikolai Bukharin was accused of promoting extreme attacks against believers in order to strengthen the religious convictions of believers and demoralize the atheists.

 Church icons and religious architecture were destroyed.
 The People's Commissariat for Education reduced the list of protected churches from 7000 to 1000, thus leaving 6000 churches to destruction.
 There were public burnings of thousands of religious icons.
 The built religious cultural heritage of the country was largely destroyed.

-A lull in the active persecution was experienced in 1930–33 following Stalin's 1930 article "Dizzy From Success"; however, it swept back in fervor again afterwards.
+A lull in the active persecution was experienced in 1930–33 following Stalin's 1930 article "Dizzy with Success"; however, it swept back in fervor again afterwards.